nils-herrmann/sprynger/docs/source/initialization.rst

 Section `[Directories]` contains the paths where `sprynger` should store (cache) downloaded files.  `sprynger` will create them if necessary.

-Section `[Authentication]` contains the API Keys which you obtain from https://dev.springernature.com.

 Section `[Requests]` contains the default values for the requests library.

-Simply edit this file using a simple text editor; changes will take effect the next time you start `sprynger`.
-Remember to indent multi-line statements.